 Simulation results are driven by underlying models and assumptions that are based on trend behavior and other historical information.
-The underlying models and assumptions, including retail deposit pricing, are regularly monitored, evaluated, and may be updated accordingly as observed trends materialize.
+The underlying models and assumptions, including retail deposit pricing, are regularly monitored and evaluated, and may be updated accordingly as observed trends materialize.
 As a result, if future trends or behaviors deviate from those reflected in the models, actual sensitivities may vary-perhaps significantly-from those that are modeled.
 For example, the pace and magnitude of changes in the federal-funds rate during the last two years has challenged models like ours whose historical data is largely derived from a more stable rate environment.
+During the fourth quarter of 2023, we updated our liquid deposit repricing assumptions, increasing our liability sensitivity to instantaneous rate increases.
 Actual sensitivities may differ for other reasons as well, including unplanned changes in balance sheet composition, timing of asset and liability repricing, the yield curve, customer behavior, macroeconomic conditions, the competitive environment, and management strategies.
 Accordingly, we do not treat the sensitivities as forecasts of net financing revenue but instead use them as a tool in managing interest rate risk.

-In a stable rate scenario that assumes spot rates as of September 30, 2023, remain constant through the simulation, net financing revenue over the next 12 months is expected to increase by \$41 million versus the baseline forecast, due to the shape of the implied forward curve.
+In a stable rate scenario that assumes spot rates as of December 31, 2023, remain constant through the simulation, net financing revenue over the next 12 months is expected to increase by \$16 million versus the baseline forecast, due to the shape of the implied forward curve.